Aiden’s Journey With PDD & How I Became “A Special Needs Mom.”

 “I’ve been where you are now, you’re going to get through this!
 You’re doing a great job!”

 After I put Aiden in his car seat and loaded the trunk with groceries, I sat in my driver’s seat reflecting on what that woman said to me… I could not help but cry.
 It felt so nice to have a mom understand what I was going through and to encourage me.
 I realized from that day our family was not supposed to be an average family.
 We were going to do things our way with people staring at us or not, whether they supported us or not.
 And if they did not like it, they can get over it!

 After the evaluations with Early Intervention was completed the child study team recommended that Aiden needed speech therapy and occupational therapy.
 At the time I had no clue what we were heading into regarding all of these therapies.

-Our first pediatric neurologist that we saw was not that great in my opinion.
+Our first pediatric neurologist that we saw was not that greatest in my opinion.
 All he told us was that Aiden was a delayed toddler, and that he would be okay with getting continued speech & occupational therapy.
-What the doctor failed to tell me was what I found later in his progress report he mailed to us.
+What the doctor failed to tell me was what I found later in his progress report that he mailed to us.
 In the report the doctor wrote,

 “Although there are behaviors suggestive of Pervasive Developmental Disorder (PDD), Aiden does not have enough features for a definitive diagnosis.”